15 Aug Beef Bean Chile Verde

 - Stir in salsa (or sauce) and water; bring to a simmer.

-- Stir in beans and cook until heated through, about 1 minute.
+- Stir in beans and cook until heated for about 1 minute.

 Tips & Notes